MiragianCycle/OVIWrite/README.md

 - [Writing, Editing and World-Building at the Speed of Thought](https://www.youtube.com/watch?app=desktop&v=2ORWaIqyj7k) (version 0.1)
 - [Vimkipedia: Or How I Built my Second Brain Using Vim](https://www.youtube.com/watch?v=q80hXvorl0o) (version 0.2)

 Essentially, these two talks served as early demos of OVIWrite versions 0.1 and 0.2.
-However, I used a combination of Vim and NeoVim during these talks.
-This was because I couldn't get some Vim-specific plugins to work with NeoVim, a problem that I have since solved.
+However, the eagle-eyed among you will notice I used a combination of Vim and NeoVim during these talks.
+This was because I couldn't get some Vim-specific plugins to work with NeoVim, a problem that has since been solved.

-This version of the config is now entirely built using Lua, and follows the modular structure of LazyVim.
+This version of OVIWrite is built entirely in Lua, and follows the modular structure of LazyVim.

 I consider this version 0.4 (Dec 11th 2023)